-Enjoying the outdoors is not only a great way for unwinding and spending time with our loved ones, but it’s also the perfect way to reconnect with nature.
+Enjoying the outdoors is a great way to unwind and spend time with our loved ones and the perfect way to reconnect with nature.
+And what can be more suitable for a relaxing surround than the warm and natural look of slate patio tiles?

+I love the look of this natural stone and find it rich in character.
+It has various design configurations thanks to its wide array of colors and workability.
 The organic texture of the stone also offers a more random or natural look without any constraints on the graining or color combination, making it a truly versatile patio material.

 What Is A Slate Patio?

 Slate patios remain one of the most popular patio materials because of their unique aesthetics, durability, and other features that make them perfect for outdoor use.
-They don’t stain from leftover leaf debris, are not damaged by freezing temperatures and won’t fade from direct sunlight.
+They don’t stain from leftover leaf debris, are not damaged by freezing temperatures, and won’t fade from direct sunlight.

-Slate Patio Tiles
+Slate Tiles

 If you’re going more along with a rustic look, irregularly shaped slate tiles are perfect for that traditionally themed hardscape.
-But for a more customized appearance, use square slate patio tiles that usually come in 12” x 12”, 12” x 24”, 16” x 16”, 18” x 18”, and 24” and 24” sizes.
+But for a more customized appearance, use square tiles that usually come in 12” x 12”, 12” x 24”, 16” x 16”, 18” x 18”, and 24” and 24” sizes.

 Like installing any tile, make sure to have a stable ground and subflooring.
-Concrete is considered the best subflooring material for any type of installation due to its smooth finish and where you can easily anchor down the slate tiles.
+Concrete is considered the best subflooring material for any type of installation due to its smooth finish and where you can easily anchor down the tiles.

-While there are ready-mix slate tile adhesives in the market, experts recommend using a latex-Portland cement mortar mixed with acrylic (not water).
+While there are ready-mix stone tile adhesives in the market, experts recommend using a latex-Portland cement mortar mixed with acrylic (not water).
 The thinset helps reduce water absorption, reduces movement from temperature changes, and has a durable bond between the tiles and the subflooring.

 When you decide to use a sealer instead, use an enhancing sealer that can add an amount of glossiness and maintain a wet look.
 Read more about our guide on the different patio tile ideas here.

-Slate Patio Pavers
+Slate Pavers

 Like slate tiles, the thickness can vary from end to end due to its organic nature, but the usual thickness is about 2 inches.
-You can purchase slate patio pavers at standard sizes such as 12” x 24”, 24” x 24”, 18”x 18”, 18”x 24”, and 24”x 36”.
+You can purchase these pavers in standard sizes such as 12” x 24”, 24” x 24”, 18”x 18”, 18”x 24”, and 24”x 36”.

 An advantage of pavers over tiles is that you can easily replace the unanchored hardscape when damaged.